DMTF/Redfish-Tools/json-to-openapi-converter/README.md

 * TaskRef: A pointer to the JSON Schema definition of Task
 * MessageRef: A pointer to the JSON Schema definition of Message
 * ODataSchema: A pointer to the OData extensions to JSON Schema
+* DoNotWrite: A list of the output files to filter out when writing the YAML files
 * Extensions: A structure containing additional URIs to apply to a given resource type if provided in the base OpenAPI Service Document

 Sample File: